Iceshadow1404/JellyfinUpdatePoster/README.md

 1. Clone this repository with `git clone https://github.com/Iceshadow1404/JellyfinUpdatePoster/`.
 2. Navigate into the folder with `cd JellyfinUpdatePoster`.
-3. Install all the required packages with `pip install Pillow`.
+3. Install all the required packages with `pip install Pillow requests`.
 4. Add your Jellyfin IP:PORT and API key to config.json.
 5. Start the script with `python main.py`.
 6. ## The Script will crash on the first launch but these folders should have been created: